Heidibr/clubRegistration/README.md

 - **UI library:** React 19.
 - **Build tool / dev server:** Vite 8 - simple setup for react and single page applications without to much "nois" in the setup.
 - **Styling:** Tailwind CSS v4 via the `@tailwindcss/vite` plugin.
 I kept the design system small with a handful of custom color tokens, so the look stays consistent without a lot of CSS files.
 - **UI primitives:** `radix-ui` for accessible building blocks (the toast notifications) and `@phosphor-icons/react` for icons — no need to hand-roll these.
 Since most components was simple and similar to many components i have created several times i chose to create the components from the ground with simple tailwindcss.
 I had som existing code for both toast(with the se of radix) and a simple wizard so I took a lot of inspiration from those.
-I could have chosen to use radix more but i did nor see the need.
+I could have chosen to use radix more but i did nor see the need in all the components (and i got a bit lost in going a bit basic for fun) in a bigger project it would be better to lean on component libraries, instead of "inventing the wheel" all over again.
 - **Typed API:** `openapi-typescript` generates the request/response types straight from the backend's OpenAPI spec.
 Generating types from the contract means the frontend and backend can't silently drift apart.
 - **Linting:** ESLint 10 with `typescript-eslint`, plus the React Hooks and React Refresh plugins, to keep hook usage correct and the code consistent.
 Always nice to have when working in a team.
 - **Task runner:** A small Makefile wraps the npm scripts so the common commands are easy to remember.